UoM-RAICo1/raico-docs/source/robots/Arms/KukaLbrIiwa/startup.rst

 Starting Up
 ===========

+.. warning:: First of all, please make sure that you have read the :ref:`KUKA LBR iiwa 14 R820` User Manual before starting up the robot.

 Please follow the instructions below to power up the :ref:`KUKA LBR iiwa 14 R820` robot.
 This instructions are based on the :ref:`KUKA LBR iiwa 14 R820` User Manual.